 School counselors will continue to provide services to students whether they are learning from home or in the instance of school closure.
 These support services may include

 - Providing counseling sessions in a one-on-one format

 - Serve on the team to support students who are absent/not participating

 - Lead small groups for study sessions, tutorials, or personal support

 - Work with administrators to communicate with families about attendance/participation concerns

 - Support students in being successful learners in a remote environment.

 - Promote connections and interactions and reduce potential feelings of isolation

 McKinney-Vento Homeless students will continue to receive services as per program plan.
-Meals are provided through the Nutrition Services department with information below related to home delivery or school pick up.
+Please contact the Nutrition Services department regarding the need for meals.
 School level counselors and the identified school district liaison will be in contact with all identified families to discuss barriers to education services and to determine needs.
 Services will be provided as per individual family and student needs including ensuring access to online material, device check out, delivery of educational materials, and any other area covered under the McKinney-Vento program.